A utility-included apartment essentially means you (the resident) pay one single bill to the landlord for rent and utilities.

 Which utilities are included will depend on your apartment complex.

-Some may include just electricity, while others may include electricity and water, etc.
+Some may include just electricity, while others may include electricity and water, etc. Some may not include any utilities.

 For this reason, it is important to check your lease agreement to find out exactly what is included and what isn’t.
+Now when hunting for an apartment complex, you can search for apartment with utilities included, but make sure you don’t necessarily exclude apartments without utilities included, because it may not be more expensive.

 How Do I Compare Prices of Apartments then?

-Now, this is a little more advanced of a topic.
+Now, this is a little more advanced topic.
 And requires time.
-But if you really want to compare apartment prices, you need to “back out” or “subtract” the sum of the utilities from the monthly rent to get a true base rent.
+But if you really want to compare apartment prices, you need to subtract the sum of the utilities from the monthly rent to get a true base rent.
+Then compare, base rent to base rent (apples to apples comparison).
+See this article for detailed way to compare apartment prices.